Heejoy/Heejoy.github.io/README.md

 * For help writing in Markdown, refer to [Markdown Tutorial](https://www.markdowntutorial.com/) by [gjtorikian](https://github.com/gjtorikian)

-* You can preview your Markdown in Visuual Studio Code
+* You can preview your Markdown in Visual Studio Code

 * To use it, right-click in your Markdown Document and select `Open Preview` or use `Ctrl+Shift+V`(`Cmd+Shift+V` on Mac)